arkanesec/AutoBox/README.md

 ![image](https://github.com/user-attachments/assets/fbb7e203-12b5-44bc-8bd0-bd7a45dfef00)

+TLDR;
+This adds a folder for the box and adds it to your etc/host file then runs an intial nmap scans and saves them to a folder called scans in the folder named after the box.

-This tool is a simple command-line script designed for penetration testing and network reconnaissance.
+This tool is a simple command-line script designed for Hackthebox it Automates the first steps you would normally take when staring a box on HTB.
 Here’s a brief description of its functionality:

 Tool Overview
 User Input: The script prompts the user for the target box name and its corresponding IP address.